Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "Exactly," Garaaf said.
 He huffed on his paw to warm it, and nodded toward a side passage.
 "There."

-The space he’d indicated opened out a ways to reveal… something.
+The space he’d indicated opened out a ways to reveal... something.
 It was a device of some kind though Ray had no idea what it was or what it did.
 It was as big around as a city block at the base, and vanished up, up, up into the impenetrable darkness above.

 "...Is that a forcefield generator?"
 Jamie asked, the moment he saw it.
 He leaned back and craned his neck to look up its towering height.
 "Jeez!
 Structural field?"

 "I figured as much," Garaaf agreed.
 "It’s the only way a structure like the Ring could stay intact."

-"So the whole superstructure is reinforced by forcefields…" Jamie’s low whistle created a jet of steam like an old-fashioned water kettle.
+"So the whole superstructure is reinforced by forcefields..."
+Jamie’s low whistle created a jet of steam like an old-fashioned water kettle.
 "Wow.
 Guess that explains the cold."

 "How so?"
 Spears asked him.

 "Superconductors.
-A field that huge has gotta go through… I dunno.
+A field that huge has gotta go through...
+I dunno.
 A *lot* of power."

 He shook his head and a slow grin spread across his face.
 "Man.
 If we blow this thing up, this whole section of the Ring’s gonna peel apart, probably.
-And when one goes…"
+And when one goes..."

 "There are backups," Garaaf said.
 "But that’s the plan.
 My Champion said they’re bringing over a gigaton-class warhead."